aleygues/ec-assignment/README.md

 Go to [IBM Bluemix OpenWhisk](https://developer.ibm.com/openwhisk/), click on "Using CLI".
 Download the CLI and install it.
 Get your token (they are written in the middle of the page to download OpenWhisk CLI).

+If you want to know more about OpenWhisk functions, check out [the documentation](https://console.ng.bluemix.net/docs/openwhisk/index.html#getting-started-with-openwhisk).

 ## Step 3: setup Object storage instance

 Go to Bluemix and create a new  [IBM Bluemix Object Storage](https://console.ng.bluemix.net/catalog/object-storage/) service (under service, storage, object storage).
 Choose the free plan.
 When the service is ready, go to its configuration panel and create new credentials.
 These credentials are in JSON format and should look like: